 Detoxification alone is not enough to reduce the risk of relapse.
 Experiencing withdrawal and removing the substance from the body may provide a physical break from a drug, but the mental and emotional addiction can be just as powerful.
 A quality aftercare program is needed to address the mental and emotional risk factors of returning to drug use.
 Aftercare programs provide therapy that targets the emotional triggers associated with addiction and provide addicts with the tools they need to successfully manage their addiction and recovery.

-Fort Myers Drug and Alcohol Addiction Treatment Centers offers various programs for patients.
+Alcohol addiction treatment centers offer various programs for patients.
 A combination of group counseling, individual therapy, medication, relapse prevention training, alternative treatments, and support groups such as NA and AA is the most effective treatment method for most patients.
-Each person’s program is individualized and tailored to meet the addict’s specific needs so that they may have the best possible chance of succeeding in their fight to live free from addiction.
+Each person's program is individualized and tailored to meet the addict's specific needs so that they may have the best possible chance of succeeding in their fight to live free from addiction.